Friday, September 12, 2025

 Our Car Far Below

-After our hill climb, we found out firsthand how infuriating the tourists are on the so-called Golden Circle, a wildly successful marketing branding courtesy of the Icelandic Tourism Board.
+After our peaceful hill climb, we continued driving west only to find out firsthand how infuriating the tourists are on the so-called Golden Circle, a wildly successful marketing branding courtesy of the Icelandic Tourism Board.
 The circle is a 300-kilometer loop starting and ending in Reykjavík that takes in three principal attractions: Þingvellir National Park, Gullfoss, and the Haukadalur geothermal area including the Strokkur geyser.

-Our first stop was at the Kerið Crater, a lake-filled caldera and largely a waste of time and money for parking.
-It reminds me of Lava Butte in our backyard, though Lava Butte contains no water, while Paulina Peak with its twin caldera lakes blows Kerið away.
+After turning north off the ring road in Selfoss, our first stop was at the Kerið Crater, a lake-filled caldera and largely a waste of time and money for parking in the tiny postage stamp lot.
+It reminds me of Lava Butte in our backyard, though Lava Butte's crater contains no water, while Paulina Peak with its twin caldera lakes blows Kerið away.
 This is the first location today that we experienced kicked-over anthills of people; we could not get away quickly enough.

 Kerið Crater